 Illinois child support payments are generally straightforward and follow a guideline based on the statute; however, there are rare circumstances where the amount of child support can deviate from the statutory guidelines based on variables in the specific case.

 All Illinois child support payments are derived from the non-custodial parent’s net income, not gross income.
 Therefore mandatory tax deductions are taken out before child support payments are calculated.
 Thus, you can expect child support to be calculated based on the “take home”/money actually earned portion of the paying parent’s paycheck.

 So if the numbers are there, what can possibly increase or decrease child support payments in Illinois?

 The last example is most commonly found in cases where the parent is self-employed and pays him or herself.
-In these cases I urge you to seek the advice of a family law attorney who knows how to navigate the legal trenches so the proper child support payments can be allocated.
+In these cases I urge you to seek the advice of an attorney who knows how to navigate the legal trenches so the proper child support payments can be allocated.
 These cases normally require more discovery and legal knowledge in order to achieve optimal results.

 In conclusion, Illinois child support payments generally follow a standard guideline that is almost always followed.
 However, loopholes exist in family law.
 You need to be prepared that even though it may appear you will be either receiving or paying 20% in child support, many things can arise that may actually increase or decrease the amount.